maSchoeller/DotnetExtensions/src/Desktop/Readme.md

 ## Goals

 The generic host allows full access to dependency injection, configuration and logging.
-By implencing for WPF applications, the viewmodels can consume service via the constructor.
+By implementing for WPF applications, the viewmodels can consume service via the constructor.

 Functions enabled by the generic host:
 - access to `IConfiguration`: